sbourk/GOAT_BulkRegistration/publish/2016/debug_exe/README.md

 This is the output of the bin/debug folder.
 Sometimes this will work better if you don't have admin access to install the DVD installable version.

-Click on the EventBriteBuikRegistration.exe file to start the application
+Click on the EventBriteBulkRegistration.exe file to start the application